 For the recipes in this blog I try to use all good quality, natural ingredients - local and organic if possible.
 Butter always, never margarine!
 When you start with good, wholesome products, you will make good, wholesome food.
 My garden is a busy place in the summer/fall and many of the vegetables will appear on these pages.
 If I can't grow it, I'll often pick it up from the local farmer's market, where excellent farmers are doing excellent work.
 Most recipes "come from my head", but I will give credit if I adapt it from another source.
 Inspiration often comes from just looking inside the fridge and seeing that I have a pound of apples, half a block of cream cheese and some puff pastry to use up.
 I hate throwing food out, so "clean out the fridge days" usually turn into tasty treats!
 Baking and desserts often appear here, only because I have a horrible sweet tooth and I love to bake with all my heart.
 While I do joke about loving butter and bacon (a lot!)
 I also try to make food that is healthy and not too fussy.
 I'm a comfort food kind of girl, so I can guarantee you will not see anything on the blog about foie gras or truffle oil.
 Cheese and chocolate, that's another story.

 Since August of 2013, I've been writing a Taste Saskatoon Column for the Saskatoon StarPhoenix.
 If you would like to immerse yourself in more of my writing (and read about restaurants in this city), just click the tab above.
+I've also been asked to write a recipe column in the StarPhoenix, called In Renee's Kitchen and those articles can be seen under Portfolio.
+Culinaire Magazine also features my food writing, and those columns can be seen under Portfolio as well.

 All text, recipes and photographs are copyright of Renée Kohlman.
 Please, if writing about sweetsugarbean, or using a recipe, link back to the original post.